JustinGuedes/learn-coding/lesson1/control.md

 }
 ```

-In cases there a `case` is matched, you can use the default to execute as a fallback:
+In cases where a `case` is not matched, you can use the `default` to execute as a fallback:

 ```swift
 let number = -7